ilbers/isar/RECIPE-API-CHANGELOG.md

 exists for the current `DISTRO_ARCH`.
 In that case the compat package can be built by adding `<foo>-compat` to `DEPENDS` or `IMAGE_INSTALL`.

+### Introduce meta-test layer

+Some CI-related recipes and images moves to meta-test from meta-isar, so if a downstream used them, they should update their layers.conf accordingly.